So Many Stars

 —Book Riot, A Most Anticipated Book of 2025

-“Reveal[s] the roots of a long march toward equal rights for queer and trans people of color.”
+“These stories span decades of life, movements, survival, and major changes in American culture, showcasing experiences that are rarely (if ever) presented in history books but reveal the roots of a long march toward equal rights for queer and trans people of color.”

 —The Mary Sue